kristian-lange/net-glimpse/README.md

 # net-glimpse

-I wanted to have a little tool that can gives me a quick overview on what's going in my network, displaying it in the browser.
+I wanted to have a little tool that can gives me a quick overview on what's going in my network right now, displaying it in the browser.
 Tools like tcpdump or [Wireshark](https://www.wireshark.org/) are great but don't give you this 'glimpse'.

-net-glimpse has two parts: 1) Visualization of network traffic (Ethernet and/or Internet), and 2) Streaming of header data from your network interfaces via WebSockets.
+net-glimpse has two parts: 1) Visualization of network traffic (Ethernet and/or Internet) in real-time, and 2) Streaming of header data from your network interfaces via WebSockets.

 **Have a look at [this video](https://youtu.be/Nvm5NaTZLGY).**